Homemade Swedish Meatballs and Gravy Recipe

 STEP 3 | Soften the breadcrumbs

 While the onions are cooking, add the breadcrumbs and some milk to a large mixing bowl.
 Mix the ingredients and set the bowl aside, allowing the breadcrumbs to absorb the milk and soften.
+Once the onions are done, add them to the breadcrumb mixing bowl.

 uncooked Swedish meatballs on a parchment lined baking sheet.

-STEP 4 | Make the meatballs
+STEP 4 | Mix and shape the meatballs

-Now, for the fun and messy part!
-Use your hands to combine all the tasty ingredients.
+Next, toss in the remaining meatball ingredients — ground beef, ground pork, nutmeg, beaten egg, a touch of allspice, salt, pepper, and parsley.
+Use your hands to combine the ingredients.
 That’s right — dig your hands in there and mix and mash until everything is thoroughly combined.

 Of course, you may use a rubber spatula if you prefer, or use the paddle attachment on your stand mixer — but only mix a few seconds until the ingredients are combined.
+Form the meatball mixture into small balls, about 1.5 inches.

 cooked Swedish meatballs in a skillet; whisking flour and butter together.